hl037/skbs/README.rst

    invokeCmd(main, args) # invoke the click command this way makes it behave nicely with skbs

 ...This code is all that is needed

+the default @skbs template provides the click boiler plate to handle the --help option

 User API Reference
 ++++++++++++++++++